sindresorhus/normalize-url/readme.md

 Remove trailing slash.

-**Note:** Trailing slash is always removed if the URL doesn't have a pathname.
+**Note:** Trailing slash is always removed if the URL doesn't have a pathname unless the `removeSingleSlash` option is set to `false`.

 ```js
 normalizeUrl('http://sindresorhus.com/redirect/');